 Freddie was a stamp collector, also known as a philatelist.
 His collection was preserved and has been shown at various exhibitions all around the world.
 He would have loved to have lived until 1999 when the British Royal Mail made a special stamp with his image on it to celebrate the Millennium.
 Freddie’s stamp collection was especially large and impressive, but few people knew about his little hobby.

-Freddie was more of a cat person than a dog person.
-When he recorded his first solo album, Mr. Bad Guy, he including a little note inside saying that the whole album was dedicated to his cats: Tom, Jerry, Oscar, and Tiffany.
+Freddie was more of a cat than a dog person.
+When he recorded his first solo album, Mr. Bad Guy, he included a little note inside saying that the whole album was dedicated to his cats: Tom, Jerry, Oscar, and Tiffany.

 He also dedicated the album to ‘all the cat lovers across the universe.’
 He had many other cats over the years, with names like Romeo and Delilah.
 Delilah even got her song, written by Freddie and featured on Queen’s Innuendo album.
 The song has lyrics like “You take over my house and home” and “Meow, meow, meow.”

-Queen’s first manager was a name named Norman Sheffield.
-He was the boss of Trident Studios and helped to launch Queen into the public eye, but the band weren’t happy with how he handled their success.
+Queen’s first manager was a man named Norman Sheffield.
+He was the boss of Trident Studios and helped to launch Queen into the public eye, but the band wasn’t happy with how he handled their success.

 Photo by Richard E. Aaron/Redferns

 They had no money at one point despite releasing some very successful albums.
 In retaliation, Freddie wrote the song ‘Death on Two Legs (Dedicated to…)’ about Sheffield.
 The song involved lyrics like ‘You suck my blood like a leech’ and ‘You’ve taken all my money.’
 When Sheffield heard the song, he sued the band, but Freddie had made his point.